-During the 2021-22 school year, our program provided several educational and support services to migrant students.
-We assisted with obtaining health services; provided translation and interpretation services; delivered in-home instruction to pre-K students, school-aged students and out-of-school youth; purchased and supplied learning materials to migrant families; purchased clothing; provided parents with training related to math and reading at home; and issued referral services from agencies and organizations all over northeast Nebraska.
+Services provided to our students included, but were not limited to, assistance with obtaining health services; translation and interpretation services; in-home instruction to pre-K students, school-aged students and out-of-school youth; purchase and supply of learning materials; purchase of clothing; parent training related to math and reading at home; and referral services from agencies and organizations all over northeast Nebraska.
+We also hosted a Migrant Education Summer School for students in Wakefield, Wayne, and Emerson.
+Ten of our high school kids attended the Close Up Program in Washington, D.C.